Saving for College: Understanding 529 Plans and Benefits

 Starting Early & Consistent Contributions

 It's not too late to begin saving, even now.
 Financial experts recommend saving for college as early as possible, ideally from birth.
 This allows the savings to grow over time and can significantly reduce the burden of student loans.
-According to Mark Kantrowitz, a renowned financial aid expert, approximately one-third of total college savings goals will come from accrued interest alone when started early enough (source).
+Mark Kantrowitz, a financial aid expert, says that if you save early, one-third of the money for college could come just from interest.

 • Set up automatic contributions: To ensure consistent contributions towards your child's education fund, consider setting up an automatic monthly transfer from your bank account or paycheck into their 529 plan.